 One of his buddies got shot, fell down a ravine about 60 feet.

-This guy climbed down a ravine, carried this guy up in his back under fire.
+This guy climbed down the ravine, carried this guy up on his back under fire.

 He had gone down a ravine to rescue one of his men who had been shot, brought him back under hail of gunfire, was wounded.

-For the Washington Post to base it to say, not even not even in that almost every detail is a lie.
+For the Washington Post to basically say, not even insist, that almost every detail is a lie or false, depending on how charitable you might want to be, is breathtaking.

 This is a game changer, I'm telling you.